 SAFEGUARDING AGAINST PHISHING IN THE AGE OF 4 INDUSTRIAL REVOLUTION

 Phishing is one of the highest problems because cybercriminals use faster and innovative technological tools to carry out phishing campaigns.
-According to the Europol’s annual presentation (2019) “…new threats continue to emerge from vulnerabilities in established processes and technologies.
-Moreover, the longevity of cyber threats is clear, as many long-standing and established modi operandi persist, despite our best efforts.”
+According to Europol’s annual presentation (2019) “…new threats continue to emerge from vulnerabilities in established processes and technologies.
+Moreover, the longevity of cyber threats is clear, like many long-standing and established modi operandi persist, despite our best efforts.”

-Therefore human-driven phishing defense system that leverages human instinct for detection and technology to scale response should be developed and freely available for wide audience.
-To create human-driven phishing defense, education is required for the user to become capable of identifying and responding to phishing attacks in the correct manner.
+Therefore human-driven phishing defense system that leverages human instinct for detection and technology to scale response should be developed and freely available for a wide audience.
+To create a human-driven phishing defense, education is required for the user to become capable of identifying and responding to phishing attacks in the correct manner.

 Introduced CyberPhish project addresses the education and labour market requirements for cybersecurity/phishing skills and knowledge for students and graduates in university (including life-long learning activities).

-The overall project objectives are to analyse, design, develop and implement an up-to-date curriculum, e-learning materials, blended learning environment, knowledge and skills self-evaluation and knowledge evaluation system simulations for students and other users in order to prevent from phishing attacks, raise competencies in this area for identification and prevention of threats.
+The overall project objectives are to analyse, design, develop and implement an up-to-date curriculum, e-learning materials, blended learning environment, knowledge and skills self-evaluation and knowledge evaluation system simulations for students and other users in order to prevent phishing attacks, raise competencies in this area for identification and prevention of threats.